Craving crunchy popiah rolls for a light lunch or midday snack? Check out the best popiah stalls in Singapore with delivery options too.

 3. Rojak, Popiah & Cockle: Humble eatery worth the hype

 Don’t be fooled by the apparent simplicity of this stall in Maxwell Food Centre.
-It’s actually a Michelin-recommended joint hawking delicious local favourites.
+It’s actually a Michelin-recommended joint for the best popiah in Singapore and other local favourites.
 While we were there, we noticed several tourists flocking towards the store for the popiah.
-This store sells its popiah in sets of two so it’s the perfect chance to try both the spicy and non-spicy version.
+This store sells its popiah in sets of two, so it’s the perfect chance to try both the spicy and non-spicy versions.

 Price: $4 for two pieces